Picovoice/porcupine/README.md

 To learn about how to use Porcupine in long running services go to [demo/android/Service](/demo/android/Service).

+To learn about how to use Porcupine with Android Speech to Text recognition go to [demo/android/STT](/demo/android/STT).

 ### iOS Demos

 Before building the demo app, run the following from this directory to install the Porcupine-iOS Cocoapod: